The streams modality exposes two surfaces from the same subpath import:

 Promise<void>

-Connect to /publish/<input>?sk=<streamKey>, announce the track, and stream CMAF fragments from media (a MediaStream). namespace is the MoQ namespace the relay expects (stream/<org>/<input>).
+Connect to /publish/<input>?sk=<streamKey>, announce the track, and stream CMAF fragments from media (a MediaStream). namespace is the MoQ namespace that the relay expects (stream/<org>/<input>).

 void